 Without access to savings, you’d have to go into debt to cover an emergency expense.
 Even a small emergency fund will cover little expenses that come up every once in a while.

-First, work toward creating a small emergency fund - $1,000 is a good place to start.
+First, work toward creating a small emergency fund—$1,000 is a good place to start.
 Once you have that, make it your goal to create a bigger fund, like $2,000.
-Eventually, you want to build up a reserve of six months of living expenses.
+Eventually, you want to build up a reserve of three to six months of living expenses.

 Recognize the Signs That You Need Help